 Gastroenterology

 We have happily busy and well-staffed clinics with nurses, dietitians, doctors, residents, students, and medical assistants.
-Our division has strengths in many areas, including managing problems unique to infants (colic, vomiting, and growth problems) and complex pediatric problems, including short bowel syndrome and liver transplantation.
+Our division has strengths in many areas, including managing problems unique to infants (colic, vomiting, and growth problems) and complex pediatric issues, including short bowel syndrome and liver transplantation.
 In older children, we see many with abdominal pain, dyspepsia, acute and chronic diarrhea, inflammatory bowel disease, vomiting, and gastroesophageal reflux.
 Intestinal rehabilitation and liver transplantation are two strengths of our program, and we are the service that follows children on nutritional support and after transplantation.

 In conjunction with the Texas Liver Center, we are part of a team of nationally renowned medical experts who are committed to providing children and adolescents with cutting-edge medical care in a compassionate environment.